Trump 'disagrees strongly' with Georgia governor's plan to reopen some businesses

 The president went on to state that Kemp's move wasn't "totally egregious," and implied that he would take action if any governor took a clearly unreasonable step.

+After Trump's remarks, Kemp showed no sign of backing down, writing on Twitter that he was "confident that business owners who decide to reopen will adhere to Minimum Basic Operations, which prioritize the health and well-being of employees and customers."

+Kemp's supporters note that Sweden, which has not enacted any draconian lockdowns, hasn't experienced an overwhelming pandemic.
+And, a USC study has tentatively found that the coronavirus may be far less deadly than previously believed.

-Earlier in the week, Kemp defended his timeline in an interview with Fox News.
+On Tuesday, Kemp defended his timeline in an interview with Fox News.

 TRUMP SIGNS EXECUTIVE ORDER TEMPORARILY SUSPENDING IMMIGRATION INTO US AMID CORONAVIRUS